AscendingPassage.com HOME PAGE.

 This was formerly the principal entrance, and the office of these

 colossi was to welcome the multitudes.
-But now the gates of honour
+But now the gates of honor

 flanked by obelisks of red granite, are obstructed by a litter of